 6:26 OK, what about people who are mixing?
 What does "mixing" mean?
 "Mixing" means building customized courses, means building customized books.
 Companies like National Instruments, who are embedding very powerful, interactive simulations into the materials, so that we can go way beyond our regular kind of textbook to an experience that all the teaching materials are things you can actually interact with and play around with and actually learn as you do.

-7:43 OK, other organizations we've been working with, UC Merced, people know about UC Merced.
+7:43 OK, other organizations we've been working with, UC Merced -- people know about UC Merced.
 It's a new university in California, in the Central Valley, working very closely with community colleges.
-They're actually developing a lot of their science and engineering curriculum to spread widely around the world in our system and they're also trying to develop all of their software tools completely open-source.
+They're actually developing a lot of their science and engineering curriculum to spread widely around the world in our system.
+And they're also trying to develop all of their software tools completely open-source.
 We've been working with AMD, which has a project called 50x15, which is trying to bring Internet connectivity to 50 percent of the world's population by 2015.
 We're going to be providing content to them in a whole range of different languages.
 And we've also been working with a number of other organizations.
 In particular, a bunch of the projects that are funded by Hewlett Foundation, who have taken a real leadership role in this area of open content.

-8:35 OK, burn, I think this is sort of, quite interesting.
+8:35 OK, burn -- I think this is, sort of, quite interesting.
 "Burn" is the idea of trying to create the physical instantiation of one of these courses.
-And I think a lot of you received, I think all of you received one of these music books in your gift pack.
+And I think a lot of you received -- I think all of you received one of these music books in your gift pack.
 A little present for you.
 Just to tell you quickly about it: this is an engineering textbook.
 It's about 300 pages long, hardbound.
-This costs, anybody guess?
+This costs -- anybody guess?
 How much would it cost in a bookstore?

-9:08 Audience: 65 dollars.
+9:08 (Audience) 65 dollars.

-12:12 And my day job, as Chris said, I'm an electrical engineering professor.
-I teach signal processing and my challenge was to show that this math -- wow, about half of you have already fallen asleep just looking at the equation --
+12:12 And my day job, as Chris said -- I'm an electrical engineering professor.
+I teach signal processing and my challenge was to show that this math -- Wow, about half of you have already fallen asleep just looking at the equation.

-12:25 but this seemingly dry math is actually the center of this tremendously powerful web that links technology -- that links really cool applications like music synthesizers to tremendous economic opportunities, but also governed by intellectual property.
+12:25 But this seemingly dry math is actually the center of this tremendously powerful web that links technology -- that links really cool applications like music synthesizers to tremendous economic opportunities, but also governed by intellectual property.
 And the thing that I realized is there was no way that I, as an engineer, could write this book that would get all of this across.
-We needed a community to do it and we needed new tools to be able to interconnect these ideas, and I think that really, in a sense, what we're trying to do is make Minsky's dream come to a reality, where you can imagine all the books in a library actually starting to talk to each other.
-And people who are teachers out here, whoever taught, you know this -- it's the interconnections between ideas that teaching is really all about.
+We needed a community to do it and we needed new tools to be able to interconnect these ideas.
+And I think that really, in a sense, what we're trying to do is make Minsky's dream come to a reality, where you can imagine all the books in a library actually starting to talk to each other.
+And people who are teachers out here -- whoever taught, you know this -- it's the interconnections between ideas that teaching is really all about.

 13:11 OK, back to math.
-Imagine this is possible -- that every single equation that you click on in one of your new e-texts is something that you're going to be able to explore and experiment with.
+Imagine -- this is possible: that every single equation that you click on in one of your new e-texts is something that you're going to be able to explore and experiment with.
 So imagine your kid's algebra textbook in seventh grade.
-You can click on every single equation and bring up a little tool to be able to experiment with it, tinker with it, understand it, because we really don't understand until we do.
-The same type of mark-up, like mathML, for chemistry.
+You can click on every single equation and bring up a little tool to be able to experiment with it, tinker with it, understand it.
+Because we really don't understand until we do.
+The same type of mark-up, like MathML, for chemistry.
 Imagine chemistry textbooks that actually understand the structure of how molecules are formed.
-Imagine music XML that actually lets you delve into the semantic structure of music, play with it, understand it.
+Imagine Music XML that actually lets you delve into the semantic structure of music, play with it, understand it.
 It's no wonder that everybody's getting into it, right?
 Even the three wise men.

-14:52 And the ideas, the creative commons licenses.
+14:51 The Creative Commons licenses.
 How many people have heard of creative commons?
 If you have not, you must learn about it.
 Creativecommons.org.
 At the bottom of every piece of material in Connexions and in lots of other projects, you can find their logo.
 Clicking on that logo takes you to an absolute no-nonsense, human-readable document, a deed, that tells you exactly what you can do with this content.
-In fact, you're free to share it, to do all of these things, to copy it, to change it, even to make commercial use of it as long as you attribute the author.
-Because in academic publishing and much of educational publishing, it's really this idea of sharing knowledge and making impact that's why people write, not necessarily making bucks.
+In fact, you're free to share it, to do all of these things: to copy it, to change it, even to make commercial use of it, as long as you attribute the author.
+Because in academic publishing and much of educational publishing, it's really this idea of sharing knowledge and making impact.
+That's why people write, not necessarily making bucks.
 We're not talking about Harry Potter, right?
 We're at the long tail end here.
 Behind that is the legal code, very carefully constructed.

-17:57 So I'd just like to end by saying, you can really view this as a call to action.
+17:57 So I'd just like to end by saying: you can really view this as a call to action.
 Connexions and open content is all about sharing knowledge.
-All of you here are tremendously imbued with tremendous amounts of knowledge and what I'd like to do is invite each and every one of you to contribute to this project and other projects of its type, because I think together we can truly change the landscape of education and educational publishing.
+All of you here are tremendously imbued with tremendous amounts of knowledge, and what I'd like to do is invite each and every one of you to contribute to this project and other projects of its type, because I think together we can truly change the landscape of education and educational publishing.

 18:26 So, thanks very much.